 By the Numbers

-Graduates of the 130 liberal arts colleges that make up the Annapolis Group are more likely to give their college a high effectiveness rating for helping teach leadership than graduates of other types of institutions, according to a 2011 study.
+Graduates of the 130 liberal arts colleges that make up the Annapolis Group are substantially more likely to say their professors challenged them personally and academically than graduates of other types of institutions, according to a 2011 study.